 Value of rewards in $CAD / money spent = return rate in %

-For more flexible rewards, split your earnings between your Tims Rewards account and a rewards credit card instead.
+For more flexible rewards, split your earnings between your Tims Rewards account and a rewards credit card.

 1. The best Tim Hortons credit card in Canada